Icinga/icingaweb2-module-director/doc/82-Changelog.md

 now been fixed.
 If in doubt, please **preview** your Sync Rules to make sure, that they behave as expected.

+This release brings a small schema migration, cleaning up invalid Sync history entries.
+If in doubt, please create a [database backup](05-Upgrading.md#backup-first) first.

 ### Fixed issues
 * You can find issues and feature requests related to this release on our [roadmap](https://github.com/Icinga/icingaweb2-module-director/milestone/30?closed=1)